 Wisconsin, like Pennsylvania and North Carolina, had enacted one of the most extreme gerrymanders of the 2010 cycle.
 That plan was the subject of a federal lawsuit that reached the U.S. Supreme Court but was mooted by Rucho.
 There are no provisions in the Wisconsin Constitution that speak to partisan gerrymandering either directly or indirectly, and therefore no obvious route to state court litigation.

 In the 2020 cycle, the political context had changed from the previous decade — a decade when Republicans had party control over the process.
 Though the state legislature remained in firm control of the Republicans, the governor was a Democrat.
 The state legislature and governor failed to agree to a plan.
 The Wisconsin Supreme Court took over jurisdiction regarding congressional redistricting.
 The court determined that it would choose among submissions to the court employing a “least change” approach.
 Among the proposals to the court included a plan from Governor Evers and one from the state assembly and state senate.
 The court adopted the Governor’s plan.
 Among the reasons given was that it had the least alterations to the previous maps and that it complied with the U.S. Constitution’s Equal Protection Clause, the Voting Rights Act, and the Wisconsin Constitution.
+This plan is seen by some experts as being among the most gerrymandered maps after the 2020 cycle, but given the data in Table 1, and that the state court itself ordering this plan’s implementation, it is difficult to imagine a route towards a remedy.

 Pending cases in state courts where there is partisan gerrymandering litigation